Russian ex-defence reporter's treason appeal rejected | Law-Order

 Speaking from the defendant's cage before the ruling was announced, Safronov joked with reporters, and said he was writing a book.
 "Life goes on," he said.
 Prosecutors said Safronov, 32, shared state secrets about Russia's arms sales in the Middle East with the Czech Republic's foreign intelligence arm.

 The estimated $2-billion deal was scrapped soon afterwards, when the United States threatened to impose sanctions on Egypt if it went ahead.
-During the trial, Safronov's legal team published links to 19 published articles and government statements containing the allegedly secret information that he was alleged to have passed to Czech foreign intelligence.
+During the trial, Safronov's legal team published links to 19 published articles and government statements containing the purportedly secret information that he was alleged to have disclosed to Czech foreign intelligence.

+Speaking outside the court building, Dmitry Katchev, a member of Safronov's defence team, said they were disappointed by the ruling and would appeal again.
+The Kremlin has denied influencing the case, which sparked an outcry from Russian journalists.
+The European Union had urged Russia to rescind all the charges and release Safronov unconditionally.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)